8 April 2020

 ‘We managed to ensure not only the continuation of all our programmes without any interruption but also the quality of teaching by guaranteeing real interactions between professors, students and teaching assistants during classes and tutorials.
 We are very grateful to our students and professors for adapting successfully to this new reality and to our IT staff and students’ office to have made it possible’ explains Professor Marco Sassòli, Director of the Geneva Academy.

 ‘Several of the MTJ courses continue to be highly interactive, with renowned transitional justice practitioners being connected online to our students around contemporary challenges in the field of transitional justice.
-Moving to this remote exchanges was challenging, but we managed to continue to connect our wide network of practitioners and academics to our students, which is a success’ underline Frank Haldemann and Thomas Unger, Co-Directors of the MTJ.
+Moving to this remote exchanges was challenging, but we managed to continue to connect our wide network of practitioners and academics to our students, which is a success’ underline Frank Haldemann and Thomas Unger, former Co-Directors of the MTJ.

 Other activities of our masters, like the public pleadings of the LLM, the seminars of the MTJ academic track, our remote research internship programme, as well as seminars with practitioners, and last but not least, the June exams, will also take place online.